apache/shardingsphere/docs/document/content/reference/sharding/_index.en.md

 chapter = true
 +++

 The figure below shows how sharding works.
 According to whether query and optimization are needed, it can be divided into the Simple Push Down process and SQL Federation execution engine process.
 Simple Push Down process consists of `SQL parser => SQL binder => SQL router => SQL rewriter => SQL executor => result merger`, mainly used to deal with SQL execution in standard sharding scenarios.
 SQL Federation execution engine consists of `SQL parser => SQL binder => logical optimization => physical optimization => data fetcher => operator calculation`.
 This process performs logical optimization and physical optimization internally, during which the standard kernel procedure is adopted to route, rewrite, execute and merge the optimized logical SQL.

 ![Sharding Architecture Diagram](https://shardingsphere.apache.org/document/current/img/sharding/sharding_architecture_en_v3.png)

-## SQL Parsing
+## SQL Parser

 It is divided into the lexical parser and syntactic parser.
 SQL is first split into indivisible words through a lexical parser.

 The syntactic parser is then used to analyze SQL and ultimately extract the parsing context, which can include tables, options, ordering items, grouping items, aggregation functions, pagination information, query conditions, and placeholders that may be modified.